Many Average Partial Effects: with An Application to Text Regression: Proofs for Results in Section

 where the last inequality is due to $ |\gamma^{k\prime} X^k_{ig}|\le |D^k_{ig}| + |Z_{ig}^k|$ and the definition of $V_{g}$, $U_g$.
 Now, Assumption \ref{a:covariates} (6) implies $\sqrt{s}\tau_G=o(1)$, thus the above implies

 Under Assumption \ref{a:covariates} (5)(7),

-Similar argument holds for $\G_{7ik}$ as well.
+Similar argument holds for $\calG_{6ik}$ as well.

-To obtain a bound for the uniform covering entropy number, first let us consider $\G_{3ikT}$ for some fixed $i,k\in[p]$ and $|T|\le Cs$.
-Applying Lemma 21 of \cite{Kato17}, we have that each $\G_{3ikT}$ is a VC-subgraph class of functions with VC-index $Cs+2=O(s)$.
-Thus the union of these $ p\cdot {p \choose Cs}$ class of functions is a VC-type class and has uniform covering number satisfying that for any $0<\varepsilon\le 1$,
+To obtain a bound for the uniform covering entropy number, first let us consider $\calG_{3ikT}$ for some fixed $i,k\in[p]$ and $|T|\le Cs$.
+Applying Lemma 21 of \cite{Kato17}, we have that each $\calG_{3ikT}$ is a VC-subgraph class of functions with VC-index $Cs+2=O(s)$.
+Thus the union of these $ p\cdot {p \choose Cs}$ class of functions is a VC-type class and has uniform covering number satisfying that for any $0<\varepsilon\le 1$, there is an $A\ge 1$ such that

 Thus we have